sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/languages/go.md

 }
 ```

 The `(value, ok)` return type return is also idiomatic for non-collection types to distinguish when `value` can be used meaningfully by the caller.
 When `ok` is false, `value` will be the zero-value of its type and should not be used by the caller.
-In most cases, this should be preferred over returning a ponter type where `nil` means _no value_.
+In most cases, this should be preferred over returning a pointer type where `nil` means _no value_.

 ## Panics